AGGRESSIVELY ADVOCATING FOR OUR CLIENTS SINCE 1959

 Any prosecuting attorney or defense lawyer will tell you that most criminal cases are resolved through a negotiated plea agreement.
-To get a clear understanding of your plea options in a DWI case, contact an experienced DWI plea negotiations lawyer at Greenspan & Greenspan in White Plains or New City.
+To get a clear understanding of your plea options in a DWI case, contact an experienced DWI plea negotiations lawyer at Greenspan & Greenspan P.C. in White Plains or New City.
 We work in the courts of Westchester and Rockland counties practically every day, and we are highly familiar with the narrow room for plea negotiation that remains available for people charged with any drunk driving offense.

 Compromising DWI Charges In Westchester And Rockland Counties

 Only rarely and under unusual circumstances will you have the chance to plead to a nonalcohol-related traffic offense after a DWI arrest.
 The usual objective for a defense attorney is to convince the prosecution to accept a DWAI violation plea as the way to compromise a misdemeanor DWI charge.
 If your case is charged as an aggravated DWI based on high blood alcohol concentration, a good result might well be a plea to basic DWI.

 The decision to plead guilty to a criminal charge or take the case to trial always belongs to the client.
 It is your attorney’s job to give you accurate advice about your options and the relative strength of any potential trial defense.
 At the same time, your lawyer should work toward the best possible plea terms available, especially on sentencing issues.